- Host Animals

 Genetic resistance to MD is well documented and susceptible and resistant lines can be developed by progeny testing, selection from survivors of MD challenge, or blood typing.
 Two distinct genetic loci that play a major role in controlling resistance have been identified.
 The best association is the one between the chicken major histocompatibility complex (MHC) and resistance to MD, the most notable being the association with the B21 allele.
-This association develops early in life and is accompanied by reduced numbers of infected T-cells.
+This association develops early in life and is accompanied by reduced virus replication in the infected chickens.
+However, the mechanism involved in resistance to MD in chickens with B21 MHC haplotype is unclear.
 A second type of resistance associated with non-MHC genes is provided by the observation that RPL line 6 and 7 chickens, which are both homozygous for the same MHC allele, differ markedly in MD susceptibility (Chang et al., 2010).
 Mapping of genes associated with such resistance is in progress and there is evidence to show that the NK region within chromosome 1 contains a resistance gene, which has been designated MDV1 (Bumstead, 1998).
+Interestingly, infection with vv+MDV can still cause the disease in MD resistant chickens (Burgess et al., 2001).
 As more such tools for selection for genetic resistance become available, there will be more opportunity for genetic selection against MD (Emara and Kim, 2003).

 The use of vaccines should never be an excuse for poor management or lack of biosecurity measures.
-Dander, feathers and litter from infected flocks are infectious for MDV, which can remain infectious for many months at about 20°C. Removal of used litter and disinfection of buildings are important aspects of disease control, especially in view of the possibility of selection for pathogens with increased virulence.
-Furthermore, placing chicks in an environment heavily contaminated with virus, before they have developed a solid immunity, can lead to vaccination breaks.
+Dander, feathers and litter from infected flocks are contaminated with infectious MDV, which can remain infectious for many months.
+Removal and appropriate disposal of dead and infected birds, manure and litter along with disinfection of buildings are important aspects of disease control, especially in view of the possibility of selection for pathogens with increased virulence.
+Furthermore, placing chicks in an environment heavily contaminated with virus, before their immune system is matured and developed, can lead to vaccination failure.
+In addition, avoiding multi-age flocks and air management in the farm are recommended.
 Strict biosecurity is also necessary to prevent the introduction of new MDV strains into a farm.

 ReferencesTop of page